Saunas originate from Finland and with almost 2 million steam baths, it’s not a surprise that Finland is often called the land of saunas.

 Boosting mitochondria will make your life a lot easier.

-Some of the best ways are exposing yourself to cold temperatures, using sauna, getting more sunlight and avoiding blue light.
+Some of the best ways are exposing yourself to cold temperatures, using a sauna, getting more sunlight and avoiding blue light.

 Well, I’ll get out of the topic a little bit to explain to you why avoiding blue light is one of the best things you can do to boost your mitochondria.